 This list answers the questions, "Who are the greatest Slovakian tennis players?" and "Who is the best Slovakian tennis player of all time?"You can click on the names of these legendary tennis players of Slovakia in order to get more information about each one.
 If you play tennis or just love the sport then use this list of talented Slovakian tennis players to find some athletes you haven't heard of before.

-Daniela Hantuchová is a Slovak tennis player.
+Daniela Hantuchová (Slovak pronunciation: [ˈdaɲɪ̯ɛla ˈɦantuxɔʋaː]; born 23 April 1983) is a retired Slovakian tennis player.
 She turned professional in 1999 and had her breakthrough year in 2002, when she won her first WTA tournament, the Indian Wells Masters, defeating Martina Hingis in the final and becoming the lowest-ranked player to ever win the tournament.
-She also reached the quarterfinals of that year's Wimbledon Championship and US Open, ending the year in the top 10.
-She was also part of the Slovak team that won the 2002 Fed Cup and the 2005 Hopman Cup.
-Hantuchová reached her highest ranking, fifth, in January 2003, after reaching the quarterfinals of the Australian Open.
-She has gone on to win a further six WTA tournaments, including the Indian Wells Masters ...more on Wikipedia
+She also reached the quarterfinals of that year's Wimbledon Championships and US Open, ending the year in the top ten.
+She was part of the Slovak team that won the 2002 Fed Cup and the 2005 Hopman Cup.
+Hantuchová reached her highest ranking of world No. 5 in January 2003, after playing the quarterfinals of the Australian Open.
+She ...more on Wikipedia

 Birthplace: Poprad, Slovakia

 Year Turned Pro: 1999-05